 Now that you’re pumped and ready to dive into the emoji craze, let’s talk about a few best practices.
 Here are some tips to make sure you use emoji in a way that engages your audience:

 Use online sites to find emoji

 Aren’t sure where to find emoji?
 You can ?that off your list by turning to sites like Copypastecharcater.com, Megaemoji.com or Fsymbols.
 Here’s a list of places to find icons too.
 Simply copy the emoji that you want and paste it into your subject line.

 Use popular options

 The folks at Econsultancy revealed the top and bottom three emoji that can affect your email open rates.
 Who knew the snowman was so compelling?

 Make it relevant

 Emoji give you creative freedom.
-Embrace it.
 Pottery Barn, for example, used a watch in a recent subject line to signify the limited time left on a sale.

 BevMo sets its subject line apart by personalizing the subject line and adding stars at each end.

 Test to make sure your audience responds well